saurav7007/OpenSpecimen/generate_SRcode/README.md

 ### Future Enhancements
 - Support for multiple Collection Protocols in a single input file.
-- Auto-population of parent SR codes based on specimen hierarchy.

 ### Usage Instructions
 1. Install Dependencies